 She describes attentive listening and intensive communication as the cornerstones of her work philosophy.
 "Making guests feel welcome and listening to colleagues and making sure everyone is talking to each other – which is of crucial importance in my current role – for me, those are two sides of the same coin."

 A willingness to talk and a talent for communication are her strengths, but they aren't the sole secret to her success.
-Michelle Woodley was involved in two rebrandings, launched the bonus scheme "I Prefer" in 2008, together with the associated IT, and ensured record bookings for member hotels in 2017 through her strategic alignment of the group.
+Michelle Woodley was involved in two rebrandings, launched the "I Prefer Hotel Rewards loyalty programme" in 2008, together with the associated IT, and ensured record bookings for member hotels in 2017 through her strategic alignment of the group.
 Those kinds of successes can't be achieved through talking alone.

 After studying at Cornell University's School of Hotel Administration in Ithaca in the US state of New York, Michelle Woodley held various management positions at Swissôtel and Raffles and was deputy head of sales from 1997 to 2002.
 She then joined Preferred Hotels, where she has been President since the beginning of this year.
-Her goals in her new position are to further expand the brand and strengthen customer loyalty, for example by expanding the "I Prefer" bonus scheme.
+Her goals in her new position are to further expand the brand and strengthen customer loyalty, for example by expanding the "I Prefer Hotel Rewards loyalty programme".
 She also wants to offer more to hoteliers, with advice on sales management and PR measures.
 Michelle Woodley lives in Chicago with her husband and two teenage sons who love travelling.

 Communication and collaboration across hierarchical levels and departmental boundaries are her most important tools, the President emphasises.
 "Each individual's input is valuable, and each division will only achieve its best results if it doesn't regard itself as a lone warrior.
 That's why it's so important to bring everyone together into the conversation."